If your account is in credit, it means you have money left over after paying your latest bill. There are 3 situations when you can apply for a refund.

 Once your statement has arrived, check your account balance – the meter readings should make sure that it’s really accurate

-If you have more than £25 over your Direct Debit, good news!
-You can ask for a refund in your online account
+If there's at least on month of your Direct Debit amount, you can ask for a refund in your online account

-As long as you’ve met the criteria listed in the previous section, and you have an active Direct Debit, we’ll pay your refund into your bank account within 5 working days.
+You need to have an active Direct Debit to get a refund.
+We'll pay your refund into your bank account within 5 working days.

-If you let us know in advance, we can also refund you by cheque, which will take 7-10 working days to process.
+If you let us know in advance, we can also refund you by cheque, which will take 7 to 10 working days to process.

 To see your account balance, all you need to do is log in to your online account.
 It’s displayed right there on your home screen.